WCS-Marine/local-reef-pressures/README.md

 Contains the original data layers.

-`data-raw/read_layers.R` reads the original data layers, performs the spatial processing and saves the results in the `data/allreefs` layer.
+`data-raw/Read_layers.R` reads the original data layers, performs the spatial processing and saves the results in the `data/allreefs` layer.
 You do not need to run this script if you are only interested in the final results or if you want to extract values for new sites.

 ### `data/`

 Contains the final GIS layers of the 6 local reef pressures and the global climatic scores of Beyer et al. (2018), in three different formats: ESRI Shapefile (`.shp`, to open with ArcGIS), `.GPKG` (to open with QGis) and `.RData` (with R).
+Type `data(allreefs)` to load the dataset.

 `key.xlsx` contains correspondence between field names of the RData and GPKG files, on one hand, the the ESRI file, on the other hand